-To be valid the proxy form must be completed and lodged, together with the power of attorney or any authority under which it is signed, or a notarially certified copy of such power of authority, with the Registrars of the Company no later than 48 hours (excluding non-working days) before the time set for the meeting, or any adjourned meeting.
+To be valid the proxy form must be completed and lodged, together with the power of attorney or any authority under which it is signed, or a notarially certified copy of such power of authority, with the Registrars of the Company no later than 48 hours (excluding non-working days) before the time set for the Annual General Meeting, or any adjourned meeting.

-CREST members who wish to appoint a proxy or proxies through the CREST electronic proxy appointment service may do so for the Annual General Meeting to be held on 9 November 2022 and any adjournment(s) thereof by using the procedures described in the CREST Manual.
-The message must be transmitted so as to be received by the Company's agent, CREST Participant ID 3RA50, no later than 48 hours (excluding non working days) before the time appointed for the meeting.
+CREST members who wish to appoint a proxy or proxies through the CREST electronic proxy appointment service may do so for the Annual General Meeting to be held on 8 November 2023 and any adjournment(s) thereof by using the procedures described in the CREST Manual.
+The message must be transmitted so as to be received by the Company's agent, CREST Participant ID 3RA50, no later than 48 hours (excluding non working days) before the time appointed for the Annual General Meeting.